 No one looks forward to having dental surgery; however, the experience can be less stressful by knowing what to expect post-op.
 At Newton Street Dental, we want your recovery to be as worry-free and comfortable as possible.
 We take the time to answer your questions and concerns while discussing your recovery to give you the peace of mind you need to head into the procedure with confidence.

 After you have had your permanent crown or bridge cemented, it will withstand normal chewing so you can eat your favorite foods.
 However, after the procedure, you will remain numb for a few hours.
 You need to try to avoid biting your cheeks, tongue, or lips until you regain normal sensations.
 It is best to avoid eating or drinking anything hot to prevent burns.
 After the crown or bridge is in place, you need to maintain your dental hygiene by brushing regularly twice per day.
 If you have a crown, floss it just as you would a normal tooth.
-A dental bridge will require you to floss under the false teeth, which is often easier using a dental threader.
+A dental bridge will require you to floss under the false teeth, which is often easier than using a dental threader.

 After receiving a temporary restoration while waiting for your permanent crown or bridge, you will need to exercise additional precautions when chewing.
 It is best to chew using the opposite side of your mouth for a few days.
 In addition, avoid chewing foods that are sticky or crunchy until the permanent restoration is placed.
 Since it is not as strong as the permanent one you will receive, it is not uncommon for it to break or come off.
 If this happens, call us right away to have it repaired.